cardano-scaling/alba/design/design.md

 exposes the underlying data as a `u8` slice.
 The exact interfaces will need to be determined.

-### Parameter calculation
-ALBA has two kinds of parameters: user-friendly parameters such as
-$\lambda_{sec}$, $\lambda_{rel}$, $n_p$, $n_f$,
-and algorithm specific parameters such as $u$, $d$ and $q$.

-Our implementation will have parameter derivation code converting user-friendly to algorithm specific parameters.
-However, this should be decoupled from the ALBA algorithms: through documentation, we will ask the developer to run parameter derivation manually in advance and then hardcode the output algorithm specific parameters in their application.
-The ALBA functions such as `prove` and `verify` will thus receive as input the algorithm specific parameters.

-The rationale is that we want to be able to evolve parameter derivation (e.g., to optimize parameters for performance or make the derivation logic more rigorous) while maintaining backward compatibility with previous versions of the library.

 ## Roadmap
 We have already implemented the Telescope Bounded scheme in the centralized unweighted setting.